Aken00/Calendar-app-ak/Calender-App/README.md

 ## Description

-A Calender application that alows the user to update and save events for daily use.
+A calendar application that allows the user to update and save events for daily use.
-The application runs in the browser and is color coated to the current time of day.
+The application runs in the browser and is color coded to the current time of day.
 There is also timer in the header that displays the current time and date.

 ## Web Link
 Visit deplyed project at:

 ![Alt text](images/WorkdayScheduler-SS1.png)